Parallel-NetCDF/E3SM-IO/INSTALL.md

     * This option requires the original PIO decomposition maps in the text format.
 They can be included in the converted NetCDF decomposition file by adding a command-line option `-r` when running dat2nc.
-See README file in the utils folder for more instructions.
+See README file in folder `utils` for more instructions.
 If the original decomposition map is not in the decomposition file, the E3SM benchmark will create it by expanding the offset and length pairs in the converted decomposition map into list of offsets accessed.